 Flow Regulating Device Purpose:

-After being shredded, the waste lithium batteries are fed into the pyrolysis furnace, where the organic materials within the batteries undergo pyrolysis.
-During this process, the binder PVDF, lithium hexafluorophosphate, and organic solvents present in the waste lithium batteries decompose due to the heat, generating cracking waste gas.
-This cracking waste gas is then burned, resulting in the production of carbon dioxide, water, HF, and other gases.
+After shredding, the waste lithium batteries go into a pyrolysis furnace.
+There, the organic materials in the batteries undergo pyrolysis.
+Heat breaks down the binder PVDF, lithium hexafluorophosphate, and organic solvents in waste lithium batteries.
+This generates cracking waste gas.
+The burning of this cracking waste gas produces carbon dioxide, water, HF, and other gases.

-The nano-sized calcium oxide in the waste gas treatment device, highly active at operating temperatures, rapidly reacts with HF to form calcium fluoride, preventing HF from entering the atmosphere.
-Similarly, any remaining hydrogen halide gases combine with calcium to form calcium halide, while the carbon dioxide and water are treated by the cement production environmental protection device, ensuring they meet emission standards.
+The waste gas treatment device has nano-sized calcium oxide.
+It is highly active at operating temperatures.
+It quickly reacts with HF to form calcium fluoride.
+This prevents HF from entering the atmosphere.
+Similarly, any remaining hydrogen halide gases combine with calcium to form calcium halide.
+The cement plant’s pollution control device treats the CO2 and water.
+It does this to meet emission standards.